I’m a science teacher. I’m a social studies instructor. I teach English.

-Citing evidence to support a claim is central to science, but it's also central to English language arts.
-And if you look at the wording in the standards—for example, in the Common Core English language arts standards or NGSS—you're going to see a.
+Citing evidence to support a claim is central to science, but it’s also central to English language arts.
+If you look at the wording in the standards—for example, in the Common Core or Florida B.E.S.T.
+ELA standards—you’re going to see a huge overlap with NGSS.

-Common Core ELA standards are woven into the NGSS.
+Core ELA standards are woven into the NGSS.
 If you think about NGSS as a tapestry, it would be made of five threads: science and engineering practices, disciplinary core ideas, crosscutting concepts, English language arts, and mathematics.
-The NGSS is designed to really have all of these kinds of skills, knowledge, and disciplines work together.
+The NGSS is designed to have all the different skills, knowledge, and disciplines work together.

-The NGSS really endeavors to embrace thein science learning.
+The NGSS endeavors to embrace the deep integration of language skills in science learning.
 The goal of NGSS is to help students behave and think like scientists and engineers.

 What Do Scientists and Engineers Do?

 Scientists and engineers read scientific journals.
 They evaluate the data, the hypotheses, and the conclusion in the articles within these journals.
-They do research, often collaboratively, so they’re engaged in communication with their colleagues in doing research.
-They're creating graphs, charts, and other graphical devices to communicate their findings.
-And of course, they're writing—because who's writing the scientific articles but other scientists?
+They do research, often collaboratively, so they’re engaged in communication with their colleagues.
+They’re creating graphs, charts, and other graphical devices to communicate their findings.
+And of course, they’re writing—because who’s writing the scientific articles but other scientists?

-The NGSS endeavors to replicate what real scientists in the real world do and to lead students to participate in those very same activities—those very same endeavors.
+The NGSS attempts to replicate what scientists in the real world do and to lead students to participate in those very same activities.
 What are those activities?
-Much of the time, they're language-based, so your students will be immersed in language as they develop the science concepts.
+Much of the time, they’re language-based, so your students will be immersed in literacy in the science classroom.

 Embracing Language Arts in NGSS-Based Curricula

-In HMH Science Dimensions, we embrace the NGSS in its entirety, and as a result, language arts skills are very much part and parcel of the instructional design and the lessons themselves.
+In HMH Into Science, we embrace the NGSS in its entirety, and as a result, language arts skills are a part and parcel of the instructional design and the science lessons themselves.
 Lessons include prompts for the teacher to engage students in summarizing, asking questions, responding to questions, working in pairs, and collaborating in small groups.
 This is very much part of the language arts element in the NGSS.

-In addition to that, specific features in the student-facing and teacher-facing materials focus in part on language.
-Of course, the guidance is different for first- and second-graders than it is for fifth- and sixth-graders, so it’s all calibrated according to student's age and knowledge base.
-But, the point is that at any point along in the program, students have access to this online handbook.
+In addition to that, specific features in the student-facing and teacher-facing materials focus, in part, on language.
+Of course, the guidance is different for first and second graders than it is for fifth and sixth graders, so it’s all calibrated according to a student’s age and knowledge base.
+But the point is that at any point in the program, students have access to this online handbook.

 NGSS in the Classroom and Beyond

 *Next Generation Science Standards and logo are registered trademarks of Achieve.
-Neither Achieve nor the lead states and partners that developed the Next Generation Science Standards was involved in the production of, and does not endorse, this product.
+Neither Achieve nor the lead states and partners that developed the Next Generation Science Standards were involved in the production of, and do not endorse, this product.